Integralist/integralist.co.uk/content/posts/profiling-python.md

 - The `expensive_function` took a total of 2.090 seconds (exc. sub function calls).
 - The cumulative time (`cumtime`) is the `tottime` plus sub function calls.

+> [!NOTE]
-> Note: when there are two numbers in the first column (for example `3/1`), it means that the function recursed.
+> when there are two numbers in the first column (for example `3/1`), it means that the function recursed.
 The second value is the number of primitive calls and the former is the total number of calls.
 Note that when the function does not recurse, these two values are the same, and only the single figure is printed.

 Instead of printing the results you can pass the run method a second argument which is a filename you want to store the results in.
 Once there you can use the [pstats.Stats](https://docs.python.org/3/library/profile.html#pstats.Stats) module to carry out some post-processing on those results.